jessicaengel451/visual-diff/README.md

 # visual-diff
-Python based file txt comparison using diff-match-patch that renders differences in an html file
+Python based file text comparison tool using diff-match-patch that renders differences in an html file